 Turn it inside out and it’s done!

-Have fun stitching somehting from a knit sweater! xo. elsie
+Have fun stitching something from a knit sweater! xo. elsie